3-Hour Program

 Who Should Attend

-Practitioners who want to gain a deeper understanding of subsidized housing, as well as housing attorneys looking for tools to represent their clients in federally-subsidized housing and help them to preserve their housing and communities and organize other tenants towards that effort.
+Practitioners who want to gain a deeper understanding of subsidized housing, as well as housing attorneys looking for tools to represent their clients in federally-subsidized housing and help them to obtain and maintain affordable housing.
 The sessions will address issues pertinent to those with limited federally-subsidized housing practice as well as experienced practitioners.

 Credit Details